shivamangina/mcp-client-and-server/README.md

-# sonar-hackathon
+# mcp-client and server

-build a multi agent human in the loop to make youtube shorts.
+build a multi agent human in the loop to make youtube shorts. using mcp servers and client

 ```
 uv init